 What you need for cloning NVMe SSD?

 If you have an extra slot to connect a second NVMe drive, that is convenient.
 If not, you need an M.2 to SATA or M.2 to PCIe adapter to connect the second drive.

 In order to transfer all data to the new SSD without reinstalling Windows 10/8/7, you need professional SSD drive cloning software.
-Here, AOMEI Backupper Standard, a free tool, is recommended for it is fast and simple.
+Here, AOMEI Backupper Standard, a free tool, is recommended for it fast and simple.

 How to clone NVMe SSD drive to larger one in laptop?

 Step 1.
 Download this free cloning program and open it.

 Step 2.
 At the Home screen, click “Clone” and then select “Disk Clone” for NVMe SSD clone.
 If the current disk has been partitioned and you do not want all the partitions cloned, you can also select “Partition Clone”.

 Step 4.
 At the Operation Summary screen, click “Start Clone” to start clone NVMe SSD.

 Normally it does not require a reboot and then the clone will be finished within Windows.
 If some applications prevent AOMEI Backupper from accessing the source drive, then it will finish the clone under Restart mode.
 When the cloning process is complete, you can shut down the PC, and replace the SSD with the larger one.
 Then you can boot your computer from the cloned NVMe SSD.

 Step 1.
 Open AOMEI Backupper.
-Click “New Backup” and choose “Disk Backup” to create a backup of the NVMe SSD.
+Click “Backup” and “Disk Backup” to create an image of the NVMe SSD.

 Step 2.
 When the backup is done, click "Home" > “Tools” >”Create bootable media” to make a bootable media for booting your computer.

 Step 5.
 Click “Restore” and then select the image backup to restore the disk backup to the new NVMe disk.